-- [8] This complaint involves three main issues: - A. Is the rent rate applied by the City to the restaurant space in the subject building incorrect? - B. Is the rent rate applied by the City to the office space in the subject building incorrect? - C. Is the capitalization rate applied by the City in the income approach to valuation of the subject property incorrect, thereby resulting in an erroneous assessment?
+- [6] This complaint involves two main issues: - A. Is the rent rate applied by the City to the office space in the subject building incorrect? - B. Is the capitalization rate applied by the City in the income approach to valuation of the subject property incorrect, thereby resulting in an erroneous assessment?

 In particular:

-1. Should the sale of El Sombrero, located at 520, 17 Avenue SW, have been used in the City's 2013 Beltline retail capitalization rate analysis?

-2. Should the sale of Elbow River Casino, located at 218, 18 Avenue SW, have been used in the City's 2013 Beltline retail capitalization rate analysis?

-3. Should a single capitalization rate be applied to all Beltline retail properties, regardless of building quality?
+- 1. Should the sale of El Sombrero, located at 520, 17 Avenue SW, have been used in the City's 2013 Beltline retail capitalization rate analysis? - 2.
+Should the sale of Elbow River Casino, located at 218, 18 Avenue SW, have been used in the City's 2013 Beltline retail capitalization rate analysis? - 3.
+Should a single capitalization rate be applied to all Beltline retail properties, regardless of building quality?

-Complainant's requested value: \$3,610,000
+Complainant's requested value: \$4,650,000

-Board's decision: The Board reduces the assessment to \$4,420,000.
+Board's decision: The Board confirms the assessment at \$5,350,000.